UniversityofWarwick/containers-dev-tomcat/README.md

 * Common jars are baked into lib
 * Easy to add more files (like configuration) to the classpath through a mount point

+## Building

+`./build-image.sh` builds the image.
+It currently doesn't push it up anywhere.

+The Tomcat version can be changed in the .env file, which will change both the base image and the tag for the produced image.

+## Rootless Docker recommended

+Standard Docker install runs as root, which means all your containers have root privileges, and can accidentally write files owned by root to your mounted directories.
+For development containers this is almost never what we want, so it's recommended to set up [rootless Docker][rootless].

 ## Usage

 Your app should be able to build a `ROOT.war`.
 On a Gradle project, this should be under `build/libs` - other build systems will vary.